Luis Arraez Player Props: Marlins vs. Padres

 Luis Arraez At The Plate

-- Arraez has an OPS of .894, fueled by an OBP of .432 to go with a slugging percentage of .462.
-All three of those stats are tops among Miami hitters this season.

-- Among qualifying hitters, he ranks first in batting average, while his on-base percentage ranks first and he is 60th in slugging.
+- Among the qualified hitters in baseball, he ranks first in batting average, first in on-base percentage, and 54th in slugging.

-- Arraez enters this game on a five-game hitting streak.
-During his last games, he's hitting .421.
+- Arraez will look to extend his six-game hitting streak.
+He's batting .474 during his last outings.

-- In 82.0% of his 50 games this season, Arraez has picked up at least one hit.
-He's also had 21 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.